russmatney/lambda-mp4s-to-timelapse/README.md

 # lambda-mp4s-to-timelapse

-converts a slew of mp4s from s3 into a timelapse with music
+converts mp4s into a timelapse with music

 # Usage